Jake Burger Player Props: Marlins vs. Rangers

 Jake Burger At The Plate

-- In 28 games this season (30.8%), Burger has picked up an RBI, and in 15 of those games (16.5%) he had two or more.
-He has also driven home three or more of his team's runs in eight contests.
+- Burger has had at least one RBI in 31.5% of his games this year (29 of 92), with two or more RBI 16 times (17.4%).
+He has also accounted for three or more of his team's runs in eight contests.

-- In 39 of 91 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.